is robust translation tool that allows you to set up Magento 2 multi language store in days, not weeks.

 - Source — define what entities you want to auto translate automatically on schedule.

-- Schedule ALL Entities — set up the schedule for translating all pages, blocks and other elements in your store.
+- Schedule Selected Sources — set up the schedule for translating all pages, blocks and other elements in your store.

-- Schedule Commands — run CLI commands to schedule translation of separate entities if scheduling ALL takes too much time.
+- Schedule Commands — we also offer some CLI commands to schedule translation of separate entities if scheduling ALL takes too much time.

 Translations